 GeneCards Summary for HIST1H1D Gene

-HIST1H1D (Histone Cluster 1, H1d) is a Protein Coding gene.
-Among its related pathways are Packaging Of Telomere Ends and Activation of DNA fragmentation factor.
+HIST1H1D (Histone Cluster 1 H1 Family Member D) is a Protein Coding gene.
+Among its related pathways are Apoptosis induced DNA fragmentation and Regulation of activated PAK-2p34 by proteasome mediated degradation.
 GO annotations related to this gene include poly(A) RNA binding and chromatin DNA binding.
-An important paralog of this gene is HIST1H1A.
+An important paralog of this gene is HIST1H1E.

 UniProtKB/Swiss-Prot for HIST1H1D Gene